 About Coexist House

-Coexist House is a planned new London landmark, which aims to become the leading global centre for transforming public understanding of the practices and perspectives of the world’s religions.
+Coexist House aims to become the leading global centre for transforming public understanding of the practices and perspectives of the world’s religions.

 "The government supports the vision of Coexist House to create an inter-faith centre in London.
 It will benefit communities in the UK and around the world; reaching out to people of all faiths and none, and demonstrating how religious belief is an integral and peaceful part of people's lives.